-§ 1602.3 Policy
+Section 1602.3 Policy

-LSC is making minor technical edits to clarify this section.
+LSC made minor technical edits to clarify this section, including clarifying the foreseeability definition as recommended by one commenter.

-§ 1602.4 Records Published in the Federal Register
+Section 1602.4 Records Published in the Federal Register

-LSC is making minor technical edits to clarify this section.
+LSC made minor technical edits to clarify this section.

-§ 1602.5 Public Reading Room
+Section 1602.5 Public Reading Room

 This section sets out the process by which LSC makes available for public inspection the records described in the FOIA, 5 U.S.C.
 552(a)(2).
-In the current version of its FOIA regulations, LSC sets out the specific categories of records that must be publicly disclosed.
-LSC is deleting those specific provisions and replacing them with a broader reference to § 552(a)(2) generally in anticipation of implementing the "Release to One, Release to All" policy.
+In the prior version of its FOIA regulations, LSC set out the specific categories of records that must be publicly disclosed.
+LSC deleted those specific provisions and replaced them with a broader reference to 552(a)(2) generally in anticipation of implementing the "Release to One, Release to All" policy.
+One commenter recommended that LSC implement "Release to One, Release to All" as a policy and delete the reference to the policy from its regulations.
+LSC also received a comment recommending that it delete reference to § 1602.10 as authority for LSC to withhold records from the public reading room because the FOIA itself provides sufficient authority.
+LSC is adopting these recommendations.